GluuFederation/docs-gg-prod/docs/source/clustering.md

 - `python gg-kong-node-setup.py`

-- The script will ask the following question about the postgres database.
-This is the database which your are sharing between the multiple nodes.
+- The script will ask the following questions about the Postgres database, which is shared between the nodes.

     | Questions | Descriptions |
     |-----------|--------------|